Black River (Gloucester Pool)

 The Black River is a river in Simcoe County in Central Ontario, Canada.
 It is part of the Great Lakes Basin, and is a left tributary of the Severn River.

 Course

-The river begins at an unnamed lake in geographic Matchedash Township, and flows to its mouth at Gloucester Pool on the Severn River.
+The river begins at Long Lake in geographic Matchedash Township, and flows to its mouth at Gloucester Pool on the Severn River.
 The Severn River flows to the Georgian Bay on Lake Huron.